JonasMayerDev/betterLogs4Python/README.md

 For an executable Demo or test run [Demo.py](https://github.com/JonasMayerDev/betterLogs4Python/blob/main/Demo.py).

 ## How To Use
+1. Import the betterLogs4Python module:
+    ```python
+    from betterLogs4Python import BetterLogger
+    ```

-1. Create a BetterLogger object (maybe with parameters) All Parameters are optional:
+2. Create a BetterLogger object (maybe with parameters) All Parameters are optional:

     Parameter          | Default       |Description